Sql Map1 picoCTF 2026 Solution

 Install sqlmap if not already available: pip install sqlmap

-Two chained failures: a search endpoint that concatenates user input into SQL, and an admin password stored as raw MD5.
-The SQL Injection for CTF guide covers sqlmap automation alongside manual injection; the Hash Cracking guide covers the offline-recovery half.
+Two chained failures: a search endpoint that concatenates user input into SQL, and a ctf-player password stored as raw MD5.
+The SQL Injection for CTF guide covers sqlmap automation alongside manual injection.
+Use the SQL Injection Payload Generator to generate the sqlmap command (sqlmap tab) and manual UNION payloads (UNION Extraction tab) if sqlmap fails.
+The Hash Cracking guide covers the offline-recovery half.

 Explore the web app for search or filter functionality.
 The search endpoint's query parameter is vulnerable to SQL injection.